-Wastewater reuse is the practice of treating and reusing wastewater treatment plant effluent for beneficial use before releasing it back into the water cycle.
+Wastewater reuse is the practice of highly treating and reusing wastewater treatment plant effluent for beneficial use.
 This highly treated wastewater, called reclaimed water, must meet water quality guidelines established by the Minnesota Pollution Control Agency (MPCA) before it can be used.
+Resuse can be a cost-effective solution for industrial or growing areas, or when there may be barriers to accessing groundwater for nonpotable uses.

 - Establishing a wastewater reuse pilot program